Platform as a Service - PAAS - is one way to deploy web apps.

 If you look back at the environment variables above

-you can see the variable DATABASE_URL
+you can see the variable DATABASE_URL.
+This contains

 all the information needed to connect to the database -